eliasu/stegreif_25/content/collections/programme/en/bechange-awakening.md

     content:
       -
         type: text
-        text: '#bechange asks about change in each and every one of us and invites musicians and the audience to consider their perspective on the central questions of our time.
+        text: 'bechange asks about change in each and every one of us and invites musicians and the audience to consider their perspective on the central questions of our time.
 All voices, whether loud or quiet, are heard in an open discussion of hope, guilt and responsibility in the face of the '
       -
         type: text
         marks:
           -
-            type: bts_span
+            type: btsSpan
             attrs:
               class: text-skin-primary
         text: 'global ecological crisis'